martinkersner/martinkersner.github.io/_posts/2019-10-01-kill-the-bits.md

 ### Layer-wise Analysis
 To put a theoretical speedup into perspective, we measured an inference time of floating-point ResNet 18 network.
-The execution of all layers took about 187&nbsp;ms.
+The execution of all layers took about 187&nbsp;ms and 299&nbsp;ms on One Plus 6t and Samsung Galaxy Note 3, respectively.
-From the figure below, we can see that most of the time (89.2&nbsp;%) is spent in 3x3 convolutions and the second most time-consuming layer is 7x7 convolution.
+From the figure below, we can see that most of the time (89.2&nbsp;% for One Plus 6t) is spent in 3x3 convolutions and the second most time-consuming layer is 7x7 convolution.
 Our focus is only on 3x3 convolution because 7x7 convolution is part of the first layer which was not quantized.

 <center>
 <img src="{{ "/img/blog/kill-the-bits/breakdown-resnet18.png" | prepend: site.url }}" width="70%">
 </center>

-*Figure 5: Layer type-wise inference time breakdown of floating-point Resnet 18 network executed on Snapdragon 845.*
+*Figure 5: Layer type-wise inference time breakdown of floating-point Resnet 18 network executed on One Plus 6t.*

-Many 3x3 convolutional layers cost around 11&nbsp;ms.
+Many 3x3 convolutional layers cost around 11&nbsp;ms (One Plus 6t).
 The most frequent input activation shapes are 56x56, 28x28, 14x14 and 7x7 with 64, 128, 256 and 512 input channels, respectively.
 Later, we will <a href="#benchmarking-optimized-convolution">benchmark</a> these convolutions to find out the actual computational speedup.